7. Git Tools

 adduser and set temporary passwords for every user.

-A second method is to create a single git user account on the machine, ask every user who is to have write access to send you an SSH public key, and add that key to the
+A second method is to create a single git user on the machine, ask every user who is to have write access to send you an SSH public key, and add that key to the

-~/.ssh/authorized_keys file of that new account.
+~/.ssh/authorized_keys file of your new git user.

 This doesn’t affect the commit data in any way – the SSH user you connect as doesn’t affect the commits you’ve recorded.